tempurashrimp/Project-Euler/Problems 001-010.md

 ## Problem 004: Largest Palindrome Product
 *A palindromic number reads the same both ways.
 The largest palindrome made from the product of two $2$-digit numbers is $9009=91\times 99$.
 Find the largest palindrome made from the product of two $3$-digit numbers.*

 It seems that there is no further way to mathematically optimize this, other than via brute-force.
+However, we can start from the upper-bound (i.e. 999) and count down.
+We can also ensure that for the two factors $a$ or $b$, $a > b$ (since $ab$=$ba$, effectively halving the number of checks).
 ```js
 function solution(n) {
     if (n == 1) {